 For transactions that don’t happen in person, you can mail a physical copy or email a digital copy of the credit card authorization form, so the customer can fill it out and send it back on their own time.
 They can print it out and sign or sign digitally with a tool like DocuSign or HelloSign.

 Now, small business technology is becoming advanced to the point where you can offer digital credit card authorization forms in person too.
 If you have tablets set up at your place of business, customers can fill out the forms easily that way.

 Credit card authorization forms come in handy in a few key scenarios.

 Recurring payments are required for subscription-based businesses, memberships, and things like utilities and bills.
 In a recurring payment business model, customers have to make regular payments to businesses.
 However, this means they have to remember to make those payments.

 When you have a credit card authorization form, you can use language that permits you to charge the customer’s card without requiring their permission each time.
 Usually, some form of automation is involved through your point-of-sale (POS), invoicing, or payment software, and this helps ensure you receive the payments on time.

-Card-not-present (CNP) transactions happen when the physical credit card and the cardholder aren’t there at the time and place of the transaction.
+CNP transactions happen when the physical credit card and the cardholder aren’t there at the time and place of the transaction.
 As such, these transactions are more susceptible to fraud.
-This is important because businesses around the world lost $27.85 billion to fraud in 2018, a number that continues to climb.
+This is important because businesses around the world lost $28.58 billion to fraud in 2020.

-B2B payments are typically a little different from B2C transactions.
+Business-to-business (B2B) payments are typically a little different than business-to-consumer (B2C) transactions.
 Payment preferences vary, and more businesses opt for “traditional” payment methods.
-Though paper checks and ACH deposits are most popular, they’re declining and losing ground to credit cards—the third most common B2B payment method.
+Although paper checks and ACH deposits are more popular, they’re declining and losing ground to credit cards.

 Credit card authorization forms are especially handy for B2B payments.
 A few use cases include: